 SCN is a problem requiring management in many soybean fields that are also at risk to SDS.
 SCN increases the stress on the soybean plant, and also provides wounds through which the SDS pathogen can enter the roots.
 Scientists have also discovered the SDS pathogen can be carried in SCN bodies.
 This means that managing SCN and limiting its stress on the soybean plant is critical to also limiting damage due to sudden death syndrome.

 Like SDS, SCN cannot be eradicated from an infested field.
-But planting SCN-resistant varieties, rotating crops, and rotating sources of SCN resistance can reduce SCN populations in the field.
+But planting SCN-resistant varieties, use of seed treatments effective against SCN, rotating crops, and rotating sources of SCN resistance can reduce SCN populations in the field.
 Keeping SCN numbers below levels that will cause significant yield loss is the primary goal of SCN management.
 In addition, any practice which promotes good soybean health and growth will also help against SCN.

 Improving Field Drainage and Reducing Compaction

 Improving field drainage and reducing compaction go hand-in-hand, as wet areas are easily compacted, and compacted areas stay wetter due to restricted soil drainage.
 Wet, compacted field areas fare badly in the presence of the SDS fungus.
 SDS infection is aided by high soil moisture conditions, and soybean roots, already inhibited by compacted and saturated soils, are further diminished by the disease.